OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 > [!NOTE]
 >
-> - The unified manifest is a preview feature for Office Add-ins and is currently supported only for Outlook.
+> - The unified manifest is a preview feature for Office Add-ins and is currently supported only for Outlook on Windows.
 > - Add-ins that use the unified manifest can be sideloaded only on Office version 16.0.16501.10000 or later.
 > - Projects created in Visual Studio, as distinct from Visual Studio Code, can't be converted at this time.
 > - If you [created the project with Teams Toolkit](teams-toolkit-overview.md) or with the "unified manifest" option in the [Office Yeoman Generator](yeoman-generator-overview.md), it already uses the unified manifest.